Act Natural

 Life on Benzos and more – A Cocktail For Destruction

 This page is part of my series of life on benzodiazepines and more.
 Please see the other articles linked in the sub header of this page.
-There are important resources linked here in the sidebar.
-I invite you to join the journey and heal with me. ~ Pam
+There are important resources linked here below.
+I invite you to join the journey and heal with me.. ~ Pam

 My mother seemed so anxious during the weeks we had my father at home.
 She was encouraged to bring in hospice just 3 weeks into his recovery.
 I protested, as did my sister.
 We would not bear witness to this.
 My mother, in her unstable state of mind, was influenced by other family members, friends, and hospice nurses.
 The doctor disagreed.
 He felt my father had not been given enough recovery time, and removing the feeding tube would cause him to starve to death.